ghc/ghc/docs/users_guide/phases.rst

     :type: dynamic
     :category: phase-options

-    Pass ⟨option⟩ to the C compiler.
+    Pass ⟨option⟩ to the C compiler and, for compatibility, C-- pre-processor.

 .. ghc-flag:: -pgmc-supports-no-pie
     :shortdesc: *(deprecated)*